Haghrah/PyIT2FLS/README.md

     Haghrah, Amir Arslan, and Sehraneh Ghaemi.
 "PyIT2FLS: A New Python Toolkit for Interval Type 2 Fuzzy Logic Systems." arXiv preprint arXiv:1909.10051 (2019).

+## Support My Work with Tether (USDT)
+If you find this Python library useful and would like to support its development, donations are greatly appreciated.
+You can send Tether (USDT) directly to the following address:

+    0x521c9d3ba891596baf99cef6a59a0790e15ddfbe

+Thank you for your contribution, which helps maintain and improve this project!

 ## Installation
 PyIT2FLS can be installed by unzipping the source code in a directory and using this command inside the PyIT2FLS folder: